Family Nurse Practitioners Education, Schools and Career Overview

-The advanced education and thorough clinical training an FNP graduate receives allows them to work and deliver care much more independently than either an LVN or an RN.
+The advanced education and thorough clinical training an FNP graduate receives allows them to work and deliver care much more independently than either an licensed vocational nurse (LVN) or a registered nurse (RN).
 LVN’s work under the general supervision of a registered nurse.
 Registered nurses work more independently than LVN’s, but still work under the direction of a physician.
 RN’s can deliver care, but they are generally not in a position to direct it.

 In contrast, family nurse practitioners typically work collaboratively with doctors, and in most states they are licensed to order tests and prescribe medication and other treatments.
 A family nurse practitioner directs the care that his or her patient receives, and in some cases the patient may have no need to see a doctor at all unless their condition is complicated enough that it should be referred to an MD specialist.